markd2/SwiftUIPlay/questions.md

 # random notes

-* resume at Chapter 4, Layout - SnackViews
+* resume _Thinking in SwiftUI_ at Chapter 4, Layout - Grid Views

 * [ ] need to pick up chapter 2 video at 30:34.
 Managed to get through the base exercise and want to move on, but looks like more good stuff in